Petition for Appointment of Conservator

 A. Respondent is a resident of [COUNTY], Connecticut and is subject to the jurisdiction of the Connecticut Probate Court, District of [DISTRICT NAME] ("Court").

-B. Petitioner seeks the appointment of a guardian under Connecticut law based on [minority / intellectual disability / other statutory ground], asserting that guardianship is in the Respondent’s best interest and represents the least-restrictive means of protection.
+B. Petitioner seeks the appointment of a conservator under Connecticut law based on [incapacity / inability to manage affairs / other statutory ground], asserting that conservatorship is in the Respondent's best interest and represents the least-restrictive means of protection.

 C. The Court has exclusive jurisdiction under Conn.
 Gen. Stat. § 45a-98(a).